ARCHER2-HPC/archer2-docs/docs/faq/index.md

 ```
 it means a hardware failure on the node has caused the job to crash.
 These failures are detected automatically by the system (the hardware
-gets replaced), and the time used is automatically refunded to the
+gets restarted or replaced), and the time used will not be charged
-relevant budget.
-This is merely "unlucky".
-Please resubmit the same job.
+against your budget.
+This is merely "unlucky": please just resubmit
+the same job.

 #### Job cancelled owing to time limit